-- 2-channel, 250 kSPS, 10-/12-bit ADCs in TSOT package. - Low power consumption. - Flexible power/serial clock speed management.
-The conversion rate is determined by the serial clock; conversion time is reduced when the serial clock speed is increased.
+- 1. 2-channel, 1 MSPS, 10-/12-bit ADCs in TSOT package. - 2.
+High throughput with low power consumption. - 3.
+Flexible power/serial clock speed management.
+The conversion rate is determined by the serial clock.
 The parts also feature a power-down mode to maximize power efficiency at lower throughput rates.
-Average power consumption is reduced when the powerdown mode is used while not converting.
-Current consumption is 1 μA maximum and 50 nA typically when in power-down mode. - Reference derived from the power supply. - No pipeline delay.
-The parts feature a standard successive approximation ADC with accurate control of the sampling instant via a $\overline{\text{CS}}$ input and once-off conversion control.
+Average power consumption is reduced when the power-down mode is used while not converting.
+Current consumption is 1 μA maximum and 50 nA typically when in power-down mode. - 4.
+Daisy-chain mode.